AaronNHorvitz/The-Deceptive-Gambit/docs/DEVELOPMENT_SETUP.md

 huggingface-cli login
 ```

-## Step 6: Download the LLM Model Weights
+## Step 6: Download & Organize LLM Weights
 This project requires two sets of model weights.
 Run these commands from the project root directory.
+This multi-part step downloads both required models and ensures they are correctly placed in the src/models/ directory.

 - Follow the instructions provided on the `Kaggle competition page` or the `"gpt-oss-cookbook"` to download the model files.
 - Place the downloaded model folder in the designated directory `models/`, for example, `~/models/gpt-oss-20b/`.
 - Update the `model.identifier` path in your `config.yaml` file to point to this local directory.

 1. **Download the Persona Bot Model (`gemma-2b-it`)**
 ```bash